BitMiracle/libtiff.net/HelpSrc/articles/welcome.md

 The library does **not** rely on GDI, GDI+ or any other imaging technologies of the .NET Framework and Windows OS.

-This library comes in three versions:
+This library comes in two versions:
-* for .NET 2 and newer
 * for .NET 4 and newer
-* for .NET Standard 1.3 and newer
+* for .NET Standard 2.0 and newer

 There is also a small collection of tools for doing simple manipulations of TIFF.